Get $100 off HERO7 Black or Silver with TradeUp deal

 Here are several side-by-side examples:

-Both models offer two ways to creating a timelapse.
+Both models offer two ways to create a timelapse.

 Night Lapse Photo.
 Both the old and new models have the Night Lapse Photo mode that provides extra interval and shutter speed options better suited to low-light shooting.